-Students interested in learning more about the Cosmetology Club should contact their cosmetology instructor or the student activities coordinator at (800) 266-7845, ext.
-6227.
+Students interested in learning more about the Cosmetology Club should contact their cosmetology instructor or Chloe Reidhead, Cosmetology faculty adviser, at (800) 266-7845, ext.
+6702 or email chloe.reidhead@npc.edu.

 Eagle Club

 The Eagle Club appreciates Native American culture and promotes unity within our Native American communities while exploring other cultural arts, religion and beliefs.
 The club motivates students to achieve career goals, and empowers them to become positive leaders/role models.